SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 </div>
 ```

 Horizontal alignment can be achieved using one of the `.justify-content-*` classes on the row.
 Copy the following piece of code into `index.html` and see how it renders on the browser.
-Note that the `style` attribute has only been defined to create a distinction between the different divs.
+Note again that the `style` attribute has only been defined to create a distinction between the different divs.

 ![task 2f screenshot](screenshots/task_2f.png?raw=true)